 - Hepatitis – a relatively common symptom, usually inflammation occurs without jaundice

-- Skin rash – Rash in mononucleosis, if it occurs, usually looks like red spots or papules.
+- Skin rash – if it occurs, usually looks like red spots or papules.
 The characteristic rash: itchy, “resembling”, occurs after administration of antibiotics such as amoxicillin.
 The administration of antibiotics in mononucleosis is usually caused by inaccurate diagnosis and treatment of streptococci that cause strep throat, mistaken for mononucleosis.

 Treatment and prevention